 The Twin Cities falls within the eastern broadleaf forest biome dominated by hardwood trees such as ash, oak, and maple.
 However, at one time, this area was dominated by prairie and savanna ecosystems and careful observers can still spot grasses, sedges, and flowers that hint at those original plant communities.
 Wetland plant species still tend to dominate marshy areas.
 And, of course, there are plants rooted in soils underlying more permanent water bodies, such as the Mississippi and Minnesota Rivers and the lakes and ponds of the river floodplains.
 There are also invasive and exotic plant species that threaten those remaining pockets of natural plant communities.

 The Twin Cities sit on the edge of prairie and eastern broadleaf forest.
-On a hot summer day, the cool shade of a forest is inviting, but plants that live here must have adaptations to cope with the lack of sun.
-Our area has some plant species that tend to live in upland forests and others in the lowland forests of the Mississippi and Minnesota Rivers floodplains.
+The cool shade of a forest is inviting on a hot summer day, but plants that live here must have adaptations to cope with the lack of sun.
+Woodland plants include not just trees, but also early spring ephemeral flowers.

 Plants of the Rivers, Lakes, and Wetlands